David Hallam: Regional Policy Committee

 Hallam's constituency benefited from Objective 5B, Objective 2, and Leader II regional funds.

 EU-Slovak Joint Parliamentary Committee

 Hallam was a member on this then newly formed committee to assist in the accession of Slovakia to the European Union.
-In October 1996 he travelled with the committee to Bratislava which had a mandate from the European Parliament to challenge Prime Minister Meciar on his disturbing human rights violations.
+In October 1996 he travelled with the committee to Bratislava which had a mandate from the European Parliament to challenge Prime Minister Vladimir Meciar on his disturbing human rights violations.
 Hallam's intervention made front-page news in Slovakia.

 Delegation to Israel

 Hallam visited Israel several times with this standing delegation.
 He made it clear that his top priority would be to encourage peace and trade.
 "Building trade links is a good investment because when the peace process is complete there are ambitious Israeli and Arab plans for the Jordan Basin to become an economic powerhouse for the entire region".

 ACP-EU Joint Parliamentary Assembly

 This Assembly was established by the EU and 78 states from the African, Caribbean and Pacific regions.
 Hallam was a substitute member, standing in for colleague John Hume at the 21st, 24th, 27th and 28th sessions.